comandos-consola-utiles

 └─📁folder04/📄files.* └─📁folder04/❌empty

-We can achieve it with the following command,
+We can achieve it with the following command:

-xcopy source_path destination_path /t
+xcopy path_source path_destination /t

-Or with this one, if we also want folders and all their subfolders
+Or with this one, if we also want folders and all their subfolders:

-xcopy source_path destination_path /t /e
+xcopy path_source path_destination /t /e

-Rename files
+Rename Files

-ren file_path new_name
+ren path_file new_name

-One of the most common requests, add a prefix or a suffix to all the files in a folder.
+One of the most common requests, add a prefix or a suffix to all files in a folder.

 📁my-folder/ 📁my-folder/